Skip to main content

 #

-Well, the framer’s had an answer to this.
-Article I, Clause 3 of the The U.S. Constitution grants Congress the power to reapportion the seats from time to time.
-In fact, it requires that the number of represenatives shall not exceed one for every 30,000 people.
-This clause has been violated by Congress, on every reapportionment of the House of Representatives since 1793.
-We the people must demand that Article, Clause 3 be enforced and that the people’s voice be restored in congress.
+Well, the framers had an answer to this.
+Article I, Clause 3 of the U.S. Constitution grants Congress the power to reapportion the seats from time to time.
+In fact, it requires that the number of representatives shall not exceed one for every 30,000 people.
+This clause has been violated by Congress on every reapportionment of the House of Representatives since 1793.
+We the people must demand that Article I, Clause 3 be enforced and that the people’s voice be restored in Congress.

-We absolutely, 100% can and should make our system work with 5,380 Representatives in Congress.
-More representatation of the people in the halls of power is a good thing, across the board, regardless of what party you are from.
-We deserve to have your voice heard as the framer’s intended.
-Join me in my calls for a drastic re-apportionment of the U.S. House of Representatives.
+We absolutely, 100% can and should make our system work with 5,380 representatives in Congress.
+More representation of the people in the halls of power is a good thing, across the board, regardless of what party you are from.
+We deserve to have our voices heard as the framer’s intended.
+Join me in my calls for a drastic reapportionment of the U.S. House of Representatives.

-By breaking up the House of Representatives, we would be fighting back against partisian Gerrymandering.
-We would need 10 times the number of districts, making it 10 times harder to Gerrymander votes, on either side of the political spectrum.
+By breaking up the House of Representatives, we would be fighting back against partisan gerrymandering.
+We would need 10 times the number of districts, making it 10 times harder to Gerrymander votes on either side of the political spectrum.

 We must reform the U.S. Senate too!